Friday, January 12, 2024, 7:30 pm

 Noah Geller is the David and Amy Fulton Concertmaster of the Grammy- and Gramophone-winning Seattle Symphony Orchestra.
 Named to that post at the conclusion of a multi-year search, Mr. Geller is among a small cadre of elite violinists who serve as both leaders and featured performers for the nation’s acclaimed orchestras.
 He performed the Saint-Saëns la muse et le poète double concerto with Principal Cello Efe Baltacigil for the symphony’s 2022-23 opening night and the Bartók Violin Concerto No. 2 with the Seattle Symphony in February 2023.
 He has previously brought to life the Glazunov and Mendelssohn concerti, Vaughan Williams The Lark Ascending, and Rimsky-Korsakov Scheherezade in Seattle’s Benaroya Hall, home of the Seattle Symphony.

-An enthusiastic supporter of contemporary makers, Mr. Geller performs on a 2020 violin by award-winning Philadelphia luthier Justin Hess utilizing a c.
-1830 bow by Claude Joseph Fonclause for Etienne Pajeot.
+An enthusiastic supporter of contemporary makers, Mr. Geller performs on a 2023 violin by award-winning Philadelphia luthier Justin Hess.